gullerya/object-observer/docs/performance-report.md

 ### General
 `object-observer` is purposed to be a low-level library.
-It is designed to track and deliver changes in __synchronous__ way, at least as of now.
+It is designed to track and deliver changes in a __synchronous__ way, at least as of now.
-As a such, I've put some effort to optimize it to have least possible footprint on the consuming application.
+As a such, I've put some effort to optimize it to have the least possible footprint on the consuming application.
-Generally speaking, the framework implies some overhead on the following areas:
+Generally speaking, the framework implies some overhead on the following, when operating on __observed__ data sets:
 - mutations of an observed objects (proxying the changes, detecting if there are any interested observers/listeners, building and delivering the changes
 - reading from observed arrays (detection of read property is performed in order to supply array mutation methods like `shift`, `push`, `splice`, `reverse` etc)
 - when mutated __values__ are objects / arrays, there is an additional overhead of attaching / detaching those to the observed graph (proxying newcomers, revoking removed ones, creating internal system observers)